Skip to main content

 Making the change

-All existing routes that are added to live-1 VPC are managed in the github repository, in the route.tf file of the transit-gateway-cloud-platform folder.
+All existing routes that are added to live-1 VPC are managed at the route.tf file in the transit-gateway-cloud-platform folder in the cloud-platform-infrastructure Github repository.
 Only an admin of the cloud-platform (moj-cp) is able to run that code.

 Here is the snippet to add the VPC CIDR block to the route.tf :